Home » Are there pitfalls to the seller rent back?

 Dear Phyllis,

-We have been saving for three years, going to open houses and overall preparing to buy our first home.
+We have been saving for three years, going to open houses, and overall preparing to buy our first home.
 We found a La Crescenta home we love and made an offer, but the seller doesn’t want to move out until their kids get out of school.
 Our mortgage lender can only guarantee our interest rate for 30 days.
-So, the real estate agents suggested that we close escrow, and the seller rents the home from us.
+So, the real estate agents suggested that we close escrow and the seller rents the home from us.
 They want a seller’s rent back.
 The seller proposes they will cover our mortgage payment, including property taxes and insurance.
 This isn’t our ideal scenario, but we agreed.
 Do you have any advice for us in this situation?
+1st Timer

 Dear 1st Timer,